 Young children are most likely to experience sleep paralysis, but it can also happen to adults.
 If you have narcolepsy, you may be more likely to experience sleep paralysis.

-The frequency with which you experiences REM sleep behavior can vary from once a week to several times a night.
-While frightening to witness, this is not a psychiatric disorder and does not predispose you to being outwardly aggressive during waking hours.
+The frequency with which you experience REM sleep behavior can vary from once a week to several times a night.
+While frightening to witness, this is not a psychiatric disorder and does not predispose you to be outwardly aggressive during waking hours.

-Parasomnia occurs when the sleep process is disrupted by sleep-related events like sleepwalking or night terrors.
+Parasomnia is a sleep disorder that occurs when the sleep process is disrupted by sleep-related events like sleepwalking or night terrors.
 It typically happens when a person is in a mixed state of sleep and awake.

 Usually infrequent and mild, parasomnia behaviors aren't typically cause for concern.
 But if they happen often enough or become severe, you may need care from a sleep medicine specialist.